boogie-org/boogie/README.md

 generates verification conditions that are passed to an SMT solver.
 The default SMT solver is [Z3](https://github.com/Z3Prover/z3).

-A tutorial for Boogie is available in this [paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/krml178.pdf).
+A tutorial for Boogie is available [here](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/krml178.pdf).
-The documentation in this paper, even though slightly out-of-date, still captures the essence of the Boogie language and tool.
+The documentation in this tutorial, although slightly out-of-date, captures the essence of the Boogie language and tool.

 Boogie has long been used for modeling and verifying sequential programs.
 Recently, through its [Civl](https://civl-verifier.github.io/) extension, Boogie